rbc-wm-lab/ML-Full-Stack-Interview/README.md

 #### Your Task

 1. Write a program to let user type in a column name, and then sort (either in ascending or descending order) the entire table based on the input value.
 2. Write a program to group all rows based on sector/industry (the "Source" column).
-Then generate a new table which contains only the top 3 wealthiest people in each sector/industry.
+Then generate a new table which contains only the top 3 people with the highest networth in each sector/industry.
 3. Write a program to count the number of billionaires in each country (using either the "Country" or the "Citizenship" column).
 Output each country name along with the count.

 > Note that this file is encoded using 'utf-8' character set.
 You might need to specify this encoding when your program reads the file.